spfrommer/ragdoll-data-pipeline/README.md

 The `dataset` directory contains the collected URLs for each product category (`latest.csv`) along with URLs from various stages of processing.

 The final dataset used in the experiments is a curated subset with exactly 8 pages per product category.
-It is included in the [main experimental repository](https://github.com/spfrommer/ranking_manipulation).
+Please see the [main experimental repository](https://github.com/spfrommer/ranking_manipulation) for access instructions.

 Required packages: